 Your abortion provider will usually encourage you to watch the toilet for the passing the blood and embryo tissue.
 Your provider will also schedule a time for a return visit to make sure that the abortion is final.

 This appointment usually occurs between 1 to 2 weeks after initiating the abortion process, but it could be as many as three weeks.

 What should you expect during the medical abortion process?

-Once you take the second regimen, Misoprostol, you should plan to experience heavy bleeding, cramping, possible diarrhea and lactation from your nipples.
+Once you take the second regimen, Misoprostol, you should plan to experience heavy bleeding, cramping, and possibly other symptoms.

 Although it is possible to experience some light bleeding before taking the second medication, the majority of heavy bleeding and cramping occurs after the second pill.
 Other symptoms or side effects you may experience include the following:

 - Mild fever or chills

 The bleeding should mimic a very heavy period.
 You may notice blood clots and bodily tissue passing as well.
 Avoid using a tampon during this process and for a short time after termination.
 It is best to use overnight pads to absorb the blood and tissue that is expelled.

 You should begin to feel better the next day, and continue to improve each of the next few days, unless you happen to be the percentage of women that experience adverse effects from the abortion attempt.
 If you experience any of the physical risks below, contact your healthcare provider immediately.

 What are the risks of the abortion pill?